Paladise/Map-Sys-Lab-Project/README.md

 ## Future Ideas
 * Add automatic stairway detection (ones represented by striped lines)
-* Detect room names that are text-wrapped
 * Detect room names that are vertically-oriented
 * Improve general accuracy
 * Find multiple possible paths
-* Add option to only search for paths that use elevators (for accessibility needs)